ncocana/proyecto-pydevops/README.md

 # Conclusions

-As result of this project we design a responsive web connected with a databases,with the tools that we had in this moment.
+As result of this project and with the tools that we had at the moment, we designed a responsive web connected with a database.

-The aim of this project is already complete,we implement all the demands wrote in the "Repte Crap-> Craft" or almost all.
-We did our best.
+The aim of this project is already complete.
+We implemented all the demands (wrote in the "Repte Crap -> Craft") we could giving our knowledge at the moment and our limited time.

-### Possible improvements
+## Possible improvements

-Looking ahead the next project,we are going to improve our visual content e.g, adding more images,the interface and the points our teachers will tell us.
+Looking ahead the next project, we are going to improve our visual content (e.g: adding more images, the interface and the points our teachers will tell us).

-### Difficulties found
+## Difficulties found

-Well for me Samuel,I was a bit lost in how to extract the data through Python but,I could overcome this situation with the help of my classmate.
+Well for me Samuel, I was a bit lost in how to extract the data through Python, but I could overcome this situation with the help of my classmate.